AdamBouhmad/SeattleHUGTalks/README.md

 [![Submit a Talk](https://img.shields.io/badge/Submit%20a%20Talk-Create%20Issue-blue.svg)](https://github.com/AdamBouhmad/SeattleHUGTalks/issues/new/choose)

 Talks must be between 15 and 30 minutes for us to consider them.
-Our next event will be on Friday, July 28th.
+Our next event will be on Wednesday, August 2nd at 2211 Elliott Ave # 400, Seattle, WA 98121.
 For more information visit https://www.meetup.com/seattle-hashicorp-user-group/

 If you have questions, please email hugs@hashicorp.com